Tag: partnerships (2 articles found) - Clear Search

 "A wise person should have money in their head, but not in their heart." – Jonathan Swift

 Your dreams of being the boss aside, your business isn’t going to last long if you don’t handle your money right.
-If your business is a partnership, you have special considerations – such as how your business is structured and (much, much more importantly) how everybody gets paid in business Partnerships.
+If your business is a partnership, you have special considerations – such as how your business is structured and (much, much more importantly) how everybody gets paid in business partnerships.

 It’s key to set up your company so everyone knows how the money flows.